abakum/KeePassURLOverride/WinSCP.en.md

 WinSCP have /rawconfig [option](https://winscp.net/eng/docs/rawconfig)
-For call WinSCP from KeePass with options use url like:
+For call WinSCP from KeePass with parameters use url like:
 ```
-scp|winscp-http://serverIP/path?other options for WinSCP
+scp|winscp-http://serverIP/path?other parameters for WinSCP
 ```
 ### ex:
 ```